-Oat Milk: Everything You Need to Know About the New Dairy Alternative
+Everything You Need to Know About Oat Milk

 Have you encountered a hip coffee shop offering oat milk yet?

-You might have even seen it at your local grocery store - oat milk is all the rage (and it isn’t just for hipsters!).
+You might have even seen it at your local grocery store.
+Oat milk is currently all the rage (and it isn’t just for hipsters!).

 What Nutrients Does Oat Milk Have?